Sign In

 Finland Scientists Successfully Transmit Electricity Through Air Using Sound

-Scientists in Finland have made a breakthrough in wireless electricity by successfully transmitting power through open air using ultrasonic sound…
+Scientists in Finland have successfully guided electric sparks through open air using ultrasonic sound waves, marking the first time this…

 Technology